imesh/kubernetes-tutorials/create-secret-env/README.md

 # Create a Secret and Expose as Environment Variables

-This tutorial guides you creating a Kubernetes Secret and exposing that as a volume mount.
+This tutorial guides you creating a Kubernetes Secret and exposing that as environment variables.

 ## How to Run